Mrice90/Desolate-Tuba/README.md

 - Tkinter-based start menu and GUI.
 - Simple "Dungeon Battle" mode that displays placeholder sprites for a 1v1 encounter.
+- Deck building menu to select a character and construct a 20 card deck (maximum two copies of each card).

 ## Running the Demo